-This comparison is done to find out the best set of laws texture features.
-The total 15 laws texture features are selected based on previous experiments and divided into three categories [5].
+This comparison is done to find out the best set of Laws texture features.
+The total 15 Laws texture features are selected based on previous experiments and divided into three categories [5].
 We considered total 93 images dividing into two classes; Syrinx = 48 and NoSyrinx = 45.

 RESULTS AND DISCUSSION